2019 Prince Edward station attack

-The 2019 Prince Edward station attack, also known as the 31 August MTR station incident (831太子站事件), was an incident in which Hong Kong police indiscriminately attacked passengers while arresting protesters who were returning home via Prince Edward station, on the night of 31 August 2019, after a protest was held that same day.
+The 2019 Prince Edward station attack, also known as the 31 August Prince Edward station incident (831太子站事件), was an incident in which Hong Kong police indiscriminately attacked passengers while arresting protesters who were returning home via Prince Edward station, on the night of 31 August 2019, after a protest was held that same day.
 The event was described as the police version of the 2019 Yuen Long attack, and the police have been criticised as acting like terrorists.
 Rumours have been circulated that several protesters were beaten to death at the station, but the police have rejected allegations.
-However, a mourning vigil was set up by a group of residents outside one exit of the station.
+However, for over a year on the last day of each month, pro-democracy supporters continued to leave white flowers and bowed as a sign of mourning, until they were stopped by more stringent enforcement of the national security law by police.

-It is known in Hong Kong as the 831 incident, after the date 31 August.
+The attack is known in Hong Kong as the 831 incident, after the date 31 August.

 Timeline

 According to several news reports, some protesters conducted flash mobbing on MTR lines, damaging Mong Kok MTR station.
 They clashed with counter-demonstrators in one of the cabins of the Kwun Tong line train which was heading towards Tiu Keng Leng, as well as on the platform.
 The counter-demonstrators were armed with weapons including hammers and box cutters.

 Videos showed the police Raptor Squads arriving at Prince Edward station, clubbing and pepper-spraying travellers without arresting them.
 They also conducted arrests of others who were on the platform and on stationary trains on the Kwun Tong line.

-One passenger of the Central-bound train on the Tsuen Wan line bore witness that not all of the passengers in his cabin were protesters; other witnesses also accused the police of attacking those passengers without reason.
+According to one passenger of the Central-bound train on the Tsuen Wan line, not all of the passengers in his cabin were protesters; other witnesses also accused the police of attacking those passengers without reason.

-The train then went to Yau Ma Tei station, where the injured passengers were evacuated by medics; bloodied bandages, tissues and umbrellas could be found littering the scene.
+The train then went to Yau Ma Tei station, where the injured passengers were evacuated by medics; bloodied bandages, tissues and umbrellas littered the scene.
 The station was closed soon afterwards by the police, even journalists and paramedics were not allowed to enter.
-One paramedic was reported waving a banner with the words "Hindering aid operations is violating International humanitarian law".
+One paramedic was reportedly waved a banner with the words "Hindering aid operations is violating International humanitarian law".

 After the raid, seven people were sent to hospital.
 An additional three people from the initial Kwun Tong line conflict had been sent to the hospital via Yau Ma Tei station, before the arrival of the officers of the Hong Kong Fire Services Department.
-The department also admitted that the police who arrived before them had temporarily blocked the access of the platforms, delaying the rescue.
+The fire department also admitted that the police who arrived before them had temporarily blocked the access of the platforms, delaying the rescue.
 It was reported that it took the injured over 2.5 hours to reach the hospital.